liberation-data/drivine/README.md

 * Facilitates the use of <a href="https://github.com/liberation-data/drivine/wiki/Repositories">well understood object-oriented</a> and functional programming patterns, that adhere to a single responsibility principle.
 * Takes care of infrastructure concerns, so that you can focus on making the most of your data.
-* <a href="<a href="https://github.com/liberation-data/drivine/wiki/Transactions">">Removes boiler plate code</a>, especially the tedious and error-prone kind.
+* <a href="https://github.com/liberation-data/drivine/wiki/Transactions">">Removes boiler plate code</a>, especially the tedious and error-prone kind.
 * Support streaming, without back-pressure.
 Large amounts of data can be managed in a timely and memory efficient manner.
 * Light-weight use-case specific object mapping - scaleable OGM.